buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcDoor.md

 In addition, an _IfcDoor_ may commonly include a 'FootPrint' representation defining the 2D shape of the door and its swing.

-The parameters of a door are defined by both the _IfcDoor_ occurence and its _IfcDoorType_.
+The parameters of a door are defined by both the _IfcDoor_ occurrence and its _IfcDoorType_.
 The _IfcDoor_ specifies:

  * the door width and height
  * the door opening direction (by the positive y-axis of the _ObjectPlacement_)